metaplex-foundation/developer-hub/src/pages/core/guides/anchor/how-to-create-a-core-collection-with-anchor.md

 };
 ```

-Then let's create vectors to hold the plugins and external plugin adapters, so we can easily add the plugin (or more) using the right imports!
+Then let's create vectors to hold the plugins and external plugin adapters, so we can easily add the plugin (or more) using the right imports:

-**Note**: Refer to the [documentation](/core/plugins) if you're not sure on what to use!

 ```rust
 let mut plugins: Vec<PluginAuthorityPair> = vec![];